hackclub/hackclub/workshops/backjack/README.md

  }

 ```
-Now we need to create a function that Give the dealer a new card similar ` Hit_player_card ` function which give a new card to the player.
+Now we need to create a function that gives the dealer a new card similar to the ` Hit_player_card ` function which gives a new card to the player.
 This function we will instead call it ` Hit_Dealer_card() ` :

 ```C++
 /* Declaration section: This will be used to Declare variables and Function */ void Hit_Dealer_card();
 ```
-we will then give a definition similear to  ` Hit_Player_card() ` function,
+we will then give a definition similar to  ` Hit_Player_card() ` function,
 ```C++
 void Hit_Dealer_card() {
     srand(time(0));